Alana LeClerc Alana LeClerc

 Education / Qualifications Requirement

-Minimum of 2 years of work experience in an Indigenous oriented environment
+Minimum of 2 years of work experience in an Indigenous oriented environment;

-Occupational First Aid Level
+Occupational First Aid Level (or equivalent);

-Non-violent Crisis Intervention Certificate
+Non-Violent Crisis Intervention Certificate;

-Food Safe Level 1 Certificate
+Food Safe Level 1 Certificate (or equivalent);

 Experience, Working Knowledge and Abilities